explaingit

 TLDR

-Complete user authentication library for Ruby on Rails that handles sign-up, login, password reset, and account security without writing it from scratch.
+Devise is a modular user authentication library for Ruby on Rails that handles sign-up, login, password reset, account locking, and session management so you don't have to write security-sensitive code from scratch.

 Mindmap